GeoMOER/moer-mpg-geoai/docs/units/_unit03/unit03-04_assignment_3_1.md

 Follow the first exercise of Unit 03.
-Then change the workflow in a way that you can use your self-made training polygons (you used in the last exercise to train the random forest model) to create a raster mask.
+Then change the workflow in a way that you can use your self-made training polygons to create a raster mask.
-1. Modify the code in such a way that you can export the self-created polygon as a raster mask and . png images.
+1. Modify the code in such a way that you can export the self-created polygon as a raster mask and .png images.
 2. Create a map on which the created raster mask is displayed.

 Again put your code and results in an ´Rmarkdown´ file and compile it to a PDF document for upload on ILIAS.